 Many European countries have very friendly hosts but Italy is at the far end of the “wonderful and gracious hosts” spectrum.

-Except for Capri, all of these coastal towns are connected by SITA bus lines, which run from just before 6 am until about 9 pm.
+Except for Capri, all of the coastal towns along the Amalfi Coast are connected by SITA bus lines, which run from just before 6 am until about 9 pm.

 Luxury Hotel – Capri Palace Jumeirah